 - Connect the router supplied by your provider using ethernet cable or wifi.

-This is also explained in a short Openreach video below
+This is also explained in our short video below

 More information can be found under Frequently Asked Questions (FAQs)